Mexican Drug Cartels Now Menace Social Media

 The message seems to indicate that a drug cartel is upset that its activities are being posted on websites — two in particular.

 The other is Blog del Narco, a notorious website run by an anonymous webmaster and open to anyone.
-Blog del Narco accepts posts from ordinary citizens, police agencies, and, increasingly, the narcos themselves.
+Blog del Narco accepts posts from ordinary citizens, police agencies and, increasingly, the narcos themselves.
 The site features grisly photos and videos of cartel mayhem around the country.

-And the narcos want it both ways.
+The narcos want it both ways.
 They want to censor the negative things that people say about them on this and other blogs.
 And yet they want a forum to post their own propaganda, or have sympathizers do it on their behalf.

 Blog del Narco, like the popular Mexican tabloids, has learned that savagery sells.
-You can log on, and see photos of severed heads and disfigured bodies next to ads for GM Truck Month, Geico Auto Insurance, and Lysol Toilet Bowl Cleaner.
+You can log on, and see photos of severed heads and disfigured bodies next to ads for GM Truck Month, Geico Auto Insurance, Volvo, AT&T and Lysol Toilet Bowl Cleaner.

 Web Activities Provide Intelligence